piyushjha5/ChatEase-Gemini-Clone-/README.md

 - Delete Chat History: Click the delete button to clear the chat history.

 ## ChatEase/
-- ├── index.html        Main HTML file/
+- ├── index.html -> Main HTML file
-- ├── styles.css        CSS file for styling/
+- ├── styles.css -> CSS file for styling
-- ├── scripts.js        JavaScript file for functionality/
+- ├── scripts.js -> JavaScript file for functionality

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: